ces-unsw-edu-au/fireveg-db-imports/workflow/Readme.md

-# Python folder
+# workflow folder

 All the script are saved as Jupyter Notebooks and include minimal documentation and comments on each step.

-Functions are declared to work within the notebook as part of a interactive workflow.
+I am in the process of moving shared functions to a module in folder `lib` to ensure consistency in the use of the functions, more generalised and customizable functions, and also streamline the documentation of steps in the notebooks.

 ## Subfolders

 ### `Field-forms`

 Scripts to import field data from spreadsheets.
-Spreadsheets or Workbooks in XLSX format provided by Prof. David Keith, but created by different observers.
+Spreadsheets or Workbooks in XLSX format provided by Prof. David Keith, [FAA](https://www.science.org.au/profile/david-keith), but created by different observers.
 Scripts were adapted to import spreadsheets as given, with minimum editing of original files.

 ### `Import-...` scripts